play icon for videos

 Evidence Style Numbers + stories, quotes, qualitative analysis Standardized KPIs, controls, compliance disclosures ✔ Provides continuous feedback & narrative analysis that ESG systems lack

-Cadence Continuous; monthly or live updates Quarterly or annual filings ✔ Enables real-time reporting that complements ESG timelines
+Cadence Continuous; monthly or live updates Quarterly or annual filings ✔ Enables real-time reporting that enhances ESG timelines

 CSR vs ESG Reporting